vijay-owncfd/pythonScripts/backgroundMeshGeneartor/README.md

 **Usage:**
-generateBackgroundMesh.py [-h] -stlPath STLPATH -dx DX -dy DY -dz DZ
+generateBackgroundMesh.py -stlPath STLPATH -dx DX -dy DY -dz DZ

 **Description:**
 Generate the background mesh for snappyHexMesh based on a given stl file and the base grid sizes in coordinate directions.
 Note: Base grid sizes should be positive values only.